How A Proposed 3-Digit Suicide Hotline Could Help Prevention Efforts

 "People can have a cognitive shutdown or blank, as any of us do, when we can't remember things during times of extreme stress," she says.

-Having a three digit hotline, she says, will "facilitate people's access to care at times when they are in dire need."
+Having a three-digit hotline, she says, will "facilitate people's access to care at times when they are in dire need."

 Her research shows that the current suicide prevention lifeline can save lives — that when people who are feeling suicidal call and talk to someone, they do tend to feel better.

 And the existing number is being used by a large number of people.
-In 2018, the lifeline answered more than 2 million calls, up from around 46,000 in 2005, according to the report submitted by the FCC.
-Gould thinks a 3-digit hotline will make it easier for more people to call.
+In 2018, the lifeline answered more than 2 million calls, up from about 46,000 in 2005, according to the report submitted by the FCC.
+Gould thinks a three-digit hotline will make it easier for more people to call.

-'A 911 for the brain'
+"A 911 for the brain"

-The FCC proposal stems from a Congressional mandate in the National Suicide Hotline Improvement Act of 2018, which required the agency to work with the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Department of Veterans Affairs (VA) to evaluate the effectiveness of the suicide prevention lifelines and consider the feasibility of having a three-digit dialing code for mental health emergencies.
+The FCC proposal stems from a congressional mandate in the National Suicide Hotline Improvement Act of 2018, which required the agency to work with the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Department of Veterans Affairs to evaluate the effectiveness of the suicide prevention lifelines and consider the feasibility of having a three-digit dialing code for mental health emergencies.

-Americans know to call 911 for all other kinds of emergencies, says David Covington, the CEO of RI International, a non-profit that provides behavioral health care around the country.
+Americans know to call 911 for all other kinds of emergencies, says David Covington, the CEO of RI International, a nonprofit that provides behavioral health care around the country.

 "When my father was having chest pains we immediately called 911," says Covington.
 "It's very straightforward what you do in our society in case of fire, or medical or other emergencies."